StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2024/06/affinity-on-linux/index.md

 - `dotnet35`
 - `dotnet48`
 - `mono`
-- `vcredist2015`
+- `vcredist2015` [^2]

+[^2]: I've heard this can cause some issues with crashing, and Wanesty has removed it from her guide as a result.
+I'm keeping it here since it helps with export bugs, but do be aware of that.

 ### WinMetadata Files
 Before we can run the Affinity installer, we need to copy some files from a Windows install.
 Not a Window install of Affinity, but the actual install of Windows itself.
-To do this, on Windows, copy `C:/windows/system32/WinMetadata` somewhere that you can access on Linux, and then copy those files to your Affinity bottle.
+To do this, on Windows, copy `C:/windows/system32/WinMetadata` somewhere that you can access on Linux, and then copy those files to your Affinity bottle. [^3]
 ```sh
 cp -r path/to/WinMetadata path/to/bottles/bottles/[bottle-name]/drive_c/windows/system32/WinMetadata
 ```

+[^3]: For legal reasons, I cannot distribute these files.

 ### Preferences
 One issue with Affinity on Linux is that preferences don't save properly, and no one knows why.
 The best option for now is to set important preferences (like OCIO config) on Windows, bring the config over from `AppData/Roaming` to the WINE bottle, and then change the XML as needed for any paths.
 Not ideal, but better then nothing.